stolostron/labs/introduction-to-gitops-and-policies/07_applying_policies.md

 # Applying Policies

-In the next examples we are going to create some policies, ACM features a complete WebUI that you can use to create policies using a wizard, we're going to explore this wizard for our first Policy only.
+In the next examples we are going to create some policies.
+ACM features a complete WebUI that you can use to create policies using a wizard.
+We're going to explore this wizard for our first Policy only.

-In order to store our Policies we're going to create a namespace, on the hub cluster run the following command:
+In order to store our Policies we're going to create a namespace.
+On the hub cluster run the following command:

 ~~~sh
 oc --context hub create -f https://github.com/RHsyseng/acm-app-lifecycle-policies-lab/raw/master/acm-manifests/policies/00_namespace.yaml
 ~~~

-## **Namespace must exists on the AWS clusters (Enforce)**
+## **Namespace must exist on the AWS clusters (Enforce)**

 This policy will ensure a namespace named `testing-policies` exists on all the AWS clusters (labeled as `cloud: AWS`).
 In case the namespace doesn't exist, it will be created automatically.